josecamachop/MEDA-Toolbox/toolbox/bigData/README.txt

 ﻿Big Data Extension for the MEDA Toolbox for its use in MATLAB.

-Coded by: Jose Camacho (josecamacho@ugr.es)
-Last modification of this document: 27/May/17
+Coded by: José Camacho (josecamacho@ugr.es), Jesús García (gsus@ugr.es) Last modification of this document: 22/Nov/2024

 Please, acknowledge the use of this software by refercing it: "Camacho, J., Pérez, A., Rodríguez, R., Jiménez-Mañas, E. Multivariate